Semedori is a situation where a player will be forced to capture a group of stones when her opponent fills dame.

 In this example, if Black plays first at a, he makes a point there and has eleven points.
 If instead White plays at a, he has placed Black into semedori, forcing him to eventually capture and remove the three circled white stones and reducing his territory to eight points.
+In addition, White has defended the left side in sente.
 Thus this play at a is much bigger than it might look at first glance.
 In a real game, forcing a semedori could be worth even more, depending on the number of liberties the group that you force the other side to capture has.

 Another example, albeit highly contrived.
 White is alive, of course, and the stones are dead, but if Black plays at a, since the upper group has only one eye, the result is a semedori situation requiring White eventually, once Black fills the surrounding liberties, to play three extra moves inside his own territory, at the marked points, to capture and remove the stones.

 Although semedori could be created by a crafty tesuji, more often it's a result of a complex middle-game battle.
 And because semedori often arises in the endgame, some assume it is an endgame-specific phenomenon, but actually it can occur at any point in the game (although normally the stones will not need to be removed until late in the game, as dame points are filled).